7 Easy Inspirational Leadership Acts

 Your Easy Inspirational Leadership Act: Focus on people's positive aspects, and work to draw more of those from them.
 Don't not address their problems - you must address under-performance.
 But keep your attention more on what they get right than wrong.

 You will make a marked impression on others and more readily influence them when you are known as a person takes the time to understand other people's point of view.

 However, if you can learn to stop this knee-jerk reaction and listen fully to other people's viewpoint ... your ability to connect and influence others will sky-rocket.

 Unless people feel that their feelings and interpretation of events, has been heard and understood, they aren't ready (or willing) to listen to anything you might have to say.

 When you practice the skill of 'shush', you are making the choice to listen, and seek to understand the other person's viewpoint, BEFORE you start trying to drive home your own point of view, or make the other person understand your side of the story.

 Your objective is to strengthen your relationships, by being known as a Leader who is open-minded and good at listening.
 Don't confuse that with necessarily agreeing with everything they say.
-Access the Influence your Way to Success program to discover how to listen well, and then offer another perspective without annoying the other person.
+Access the Successful Feedback program to discover how to listen well, and then offer another perspective without annoying the other person.

 Your Easy Inspirational Leadership Act: Listen to understand before talking to be understood!